supahgreg/cf-for-k8s/docs/platform_operators/scaling.md

       memory: 1.2Gi
 ```

 The `requests` block gives the initial resources for the container, and the `limits` gives the final.
-If a container exceeds a factor in the `limits` block, kubernetes kills that container and starts a new one.
+If a container exceeds a factor in the `limits` block, Kubernetes kills that container and starts a new one.
 This is called [burstable QOS](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) (quality of service), and is normally the best way to configure pods.
 See this wonderful, succinct blog post to learn more: [The Kubernetes Quality of Service Conundrum](https://medium.com/better-programming/the-kubernetes-quality-of-service-conundrum-eebbbb5f89cf)

 You _could_ modify this file in place, but it's better to write a reusable `ytt` overlay to scale.
 All your overlays could be in a single file, but we'll write this one in a separate file, `vertically-scale-api-server.yml`, to isolate the change: